MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

    Table objects have four available privileges - `read`, `write`, `insert`, and `delete`.
-The `dev_role` doesn't need `delete` permissions, so it is not applied in the GRANT statement above.
+The `dev_role` doesn't need `delete` permissions, so it is not applied in the `GRANT` statement above.

-2. Grant schema privileges to the `dev_role`.
+2. Grant schema privileges to the `dev_role`:

    ```sql
    GRANT USAGE, CREATE ON SCHEMA dev_db.schema TO dev_role;